 The WannaCry worm, created using stolen National Security Agency (NSA) cyber-offensive tools, exploited a fault in Windows Operating Systems between Windows XP and all later Windows versions up to, but not including Windows 10.
 Although the fault was known to Microsoft, and a patch issued, many had not installed the patch.

 Victims included the UK’s National Health Service (NHS), Russia’s Ministry of Interior, China government agencies, the Deutsche Bahn railway company, car manufacturers Nissan Motor Co. and Renault, PetroChina, logistics giant FedEx and other company and hospital computer systems in countries from Eastern Europe to the US and Asia.
 Russia and Ukraine appear to have had the heaviest concentration of infections.

 The attack was finally halted in the UK when a 22-year-old cybersecurity researcher took control of an Internet domain that appears to have acted as a kill switch for the worm’s propagation.
 But there are concerns that the code will simply be rewritten, removing this initial flaw.

 Why did this occur?

-Ransomware is big business, with payouts costing organisations over $1bn in 2016 – a figure that is sure to rise with the impact of WannaCry.
+Ransomware is big business, with payouts costing organisations over $1bn in 2016 – a figure that is sure to rise this year with the impact of WannaCry.
 However, the attack was able to spread so quickly because many enterprises had not patched or upgraded their systems and lacked effective cyber defence capabilities.